 The outside of our Traverse might look bad, and the inside is torn apart from the airbags, but all the interior structure is intact.
 We will replace our Traverse with a similar GM product and our Diono seats with Diono seats.
 But even more importantly, while leaving the hospital, Caitlin and I stopped to pray and give thanks to God for protecting us and our babies.

 My lesson to others on this; DO NOT DRIVE UNDER THE INFLUENCE!
 DO NOT DRIVE IN A WRECKLESS MANNER ON PUBLIC ROADS!
 When purchasing a vehicle for you and your family, do not put safety last thinking you are an amazing driver who will never get in an accident as there are more and more people driving under the influence than ever before because of Marijuana being legal to use.
 The last place you should look to save money or purchase something based on how it looks is a child seat.
 Do the research, spend the money, and make sure your children have the best protection you can give them as you will never regret the extra $100 or the ugly look if you know they will have little to zero injuries after such an accident.
 Lastly, make sure to thank God and your traveling Angels often, as sometimes they might be your final defense in a world that can often throw you a curveball.

 I want to end by thanking all the people that stopped or got out of their homes to help us, especially the sweet woman who comforted Sophia back to sleep, the Gentleman who just stood by us helping in any way he could, giving comfort to Emma and helping me get things together and without say, the Simi Valley Fire, Police and EMT department, who are all outstanding heroes in our community.
-We hope one day to meet each of you again as we could not be more thankful and we definitely want to say THANK YOU!
+We hope one day to meet the engineers and executive teams at General Motors and Diono who made safety a priority to ensure family’s like ours do not end up with life threatening injuries due to other’s who make poor decisions.
+THANK YOU!